Areas of Focus and Performance - CAPCaT

 Areas of focus related to heart, lung, blood, and sleep disorders:

-- POC technologies that aid in the home-based management of cardiometabolic disease by identifying acute decompensations (i.e., detection of an acute flare of chronic obstructive lung disease, thereby avoid hospital admission) in specific populations (e.g., according to race, ethnicity, sex/gender, socioeconomic status).
+- POC technologies that aid in the home-based management of cardiometabolic disease by identifying acute decompensations (i.e., detection of an acute flare of chronic obstructive lung disease or decompensation after COVID-19 infection, thereby avoiding hospital admission) in specific populations (e.g., according to race, ethnicity, sex/gender, socioeconomic status).

-- POC technologies that help better define patients at risk of bleeding or thrombosis, including in key groups, including those treated with anticoagulants for pulmonary hypertension, venous thromboembolism, pulmonary embolism, or atrial fibrillation.
+- POC technologies that help better define patients at risk of bleeding or thrombosis, including key groups such as those treated with anticoagulants for pulmonary hypertension, venous thromboembolism, pulmonary embolism, or atrial fibrillation.

 - POC technologies that help differentiate patients with atherosclerotic heart disease who will progress to myocardial infarction or sudden death from those with stable disease.

-- Technologies that can monitor or enhance physiological responses to therapies (i.e., continuous positive airway pressure devices) at POC for the treatment of sleep disorders.
+- Technologies that can monitor or enhance physiological responses to therapies (e.g., continuous positive airway pressure devices) at the point of care for the treatment of sleep disorders.

-- POC technology that enables real-time, individual-level monitoring which would be used to detect and predict worsening respiratory status and reduce risk for intubation or hospitalization (i.e., in the context of pneumonia).
+- POC technology that enables real-time, individual-level remote monitoring that would be used to detect and predict worsening respiratory status and reduce risk for intubation or hospitalization (i.e., in the context of pneumonia or recovery from COVID-19).

 Areas of focus related to complementary and integrative health: